Cash Cash

-Cash Cash is an American electronic music group from Roseland, New Jersey.
-The group consists of three DJs / musicians: brothers Jean Paul Makhlouf, Alex Makhlouf and Samuel Frisch.
+Cash Cash is an American EDM-Dance Pop group / DJ and production trio from Roseland, New Jersey.
+The group consists of three DJs / musicians: brothers Jean Paul and Alex Makhlouf and Samuel Frisch.
 They produce, record, mix and master all their music together as a trio.
-The group's highest-charting song to date is their RIAA platinum-certified single "Take Me Home", which features vocals by Bebe Rexha.
-Throughout their career, they have released a wide range of original songs featuring diverse artists such as, John Rzeznik of the Goo Goo Dolls, Nelly, Wiz Khalifa, Lukas Graham, Andy Grammer, Christina Perri, Busta Rhymes, Dashboard Confessional, among many others.
+The group's highest-charting song to date is their RIAA Platinum-certified single "Take Me Home", which features vocals by Bebe Rexha.
+Throughout their career, they have released a wide range of original songs featuring diverse artists such as, John Rzeznik of the Goo Goo Dolls, Nelly, Wiz Khalifa, P!NK, Lukas Graham, Andy Grammer, Christina Perri, Busta Rhymes, Dashboard Confessional, Julia Michaels, Fitz and the Tantrums, Rozes, B.o.B, lovelytheband, Sofia Reyes, Conor Maynard, among many others.

 Over the years, Cash Cash released music on various record labels.
 They were first discovered in 2008 by Universal Republic Records, where they released their debut full length album.
-Following their departure from Universal Music in 2010, they released music on various independent labels such as Spinnin’ Records and their own label "Cash Cash Music."
-From 2013 - 2021, they exclusively released all of their original music through Big Beat Records and Atlantic Records, a subsidiary of Warner Music Group worldwide.
+Following their departure from Universal Music in 2010, they released music on various independent labels such as Spinnin' Records and their own label "Cash Cash Music."

+During 2013–2021, they released all of their original music through Big Beat Records and Atlantic Records, a subsidiary of Warner Music Group worldwide.
 On August 26, 2022, Cash Cash announced on their social media platforms that they had parted ways with their longtime record label Big Beat / Atlantic Records and posted a video in the New York Sony Music office signing a new record deal with Ultra Records & Sony Music Entertainment.

-As of 2022, the group has released five full-length albums, an array of EPs and singles, and co-wrote, produced, and featured on Pink's charting single “Can We Pretend.”
+As of 2022, the group has released five full-length albums, an array of EPs and singles, and co-wrote, produced, and featured on Pink's charting single "Can We Pretend."
 Aside from their original music, Cash Cash has provided official remixes for worldwide artists such as Britney Spears, Kelly Clarkson, Katy Perry, Bruno Mars and various others as well as produced and co-wrote Krewella's charting single "Live for the Night."

 History

 Early years (2002–2007)

-Cash Cash members Jean Paul Makhlouf and Samuel Frisch first began playing together under the name The Consequence in 2002.
-As The Consequence, the band put out three releases independently, Your Own Place (2004), The Consequence (2005), and By The Bedside (2006).
+Cash Cash members Jean Paul Makhlouf and Samuel Frisch first began playing together under the name the Consequence in 2002.
+As the Consequence, the band put out three releases independently, Your Own Place (2004), The Consequence (2005), and By the Bedside (2006).
 The band went through various keyboardists and drummers before solidifying the group with Alexander Makhlouf and drummer Anthony Villacari in 2007.